apteryxxyz/qwaroo/packages/database/README.md

 # @qwaroo/database

-Qwaroo uses MongoDB as its database.
-This package is a sort of wrapper around providing consistent connectivity and defines the models that can be used to interact with the database.
-Uses Mongoose and Typegoose.
+Qwaroo uses MongoDB + Mongoose + Typegoose for its database.
+This package provides a database abstraction layer, including connection handling and model definitions.